Leveraging Data to Make Informed Business Decisions: A Complete Guide for Small Business Owners

 If you’ve attempted to do small business bookkeeping on your own, you already know that it can take a lot of time and money.
 Even if you utilize programs like Quickbooks or Xero, you can’t automate all your bookkeeping needs.

-If you’ve hired an hourly bookkeeper or accountant, the cost per hour adds up fast.
-Xendoo offers pricing plans with a flat-rate monthly fee, so you can easily budget for your bookkeeping each month.
+If you’ve hired an hourly bookkeeper or accountant, the cost per hour adds up fast. xendoo offers pricing plans with a flat-rate monthly fee, so you can easily budget for your bookkeeping each month.

 Business loan and funding preparation